bekk/bekk-christmas/post/javascript/javascript-javascript.md

 false == '' => 0 == '' => 0 == 0 // true
 ```

-Boolean values converted to number results in 0 (`false`) or 1 (`true`).
+Boolean values converted to a number type results in 0 (`false`) or 1 (`true`).
 Be aware of the second line, after converting `false` to 0 the comparison is now a numeric and string data type.
 Fortunately, you have just learned how this works!

-#### 5 If `x` and `y` is respectively an Object and either String, Number, Bigint or Symbol - convert the Object to primitive and perform ==
+#### 5 If `x` and `y` is respectively an Object and either String, Number, Bigint or Symbol - convert the Object to primitive and perform `==`

 ```javascript
 ['1', '2', '3'] == '1,2,3' => ['1', '2', '3'].toString() === '1,2,3' // true